DENTAL IMPLANT PRECEDURES

 Through their various parts, modern dental implants replicate actual teeth.
 Single unit dental implants are comprised of three parts: the titanium screw placed into the jaw of the patient; the implant abutment placed into the titanium implant; and, the implant crown, the visible porcelain tooth replica placed on top of the implant abutment.

 While the entire process normally takes anywhere between three to six months, the procedure produces a lifetime of results.
-During this time, the patient must be particularly careful when eating, speaking, and maintain dental hygiene.
-The long term success of an implant in a healthy patient can turn this treatment into a lifetime investment into their oral health.
+During this time, the patient must be particularly careful when eating, speaking, and maintaining dental hygiene.
+The long-term success of an implant in a healthy patient can turn this treatment into a lifetime investment into their oral health.

 During the first step of the procedure, we take x-rays of the affected area.
 Next, the implant is installed and a temporary tooth is provided to the patients to allow for normal functions.
 Finally, when the implant has had adequate time to integrate with the jaw bone and heal, a ceramic porcelain crown is installed for an aesthetic, natural-looking restoration.